ergodicio/tsadar/docs/source/physics_validation.rst

 Implemented inventory
 ---------------------

-Every case ID appears in its test docstring and failure messages.
+Every case ID appears in its test docstring.
+New integrated cases also include the ID in their assertion diagnostics; focused NumPy checks report the mismatched arrays.

 .. list-table:: Integrated physics cases
    :header-rows: 1